BCLibraries/burns-exhibits/content/Genius-of-Genre-Flann-O'Brien/FOB-Plays-Teleplays-Radio.md

 ---
 # Title of page
-title: "Narrative page"
+title: "Plays, Teleplays, and Radio"
 description: ""

 # Page order (1 is 1st page, etc.)
-weight: 4
+weight: 6
 alwaysopen: true

 # Change to false to publish.